sarashamas/docs-calendar/docs/api/provider/rest_routes/Post_routes/js_eventcalendar_postcalendar_route.md

 ### Description

-@short:Creates a new calendar (event type) and returns a json object with the calendar ID in it
+@short: Creates a new calendar (event type) and returns a json object with the calendar ID in it

 The route handles the POST request made to the **'/calendars'** path.